 Ice fishermen know the best action occurs early and late in the season.
 Devils Lake, North Dakota guide Cody Roswick has fished throughout the upper Midwest and Canada.
-He has faced the February doldrums that occur on many lakes.
-Comparing this situation to his home-lake, he said, “Mid-Winter ice fishing may be tough; but the Devils Lake fish are still biting.”
+He has faced the February doldrums that occurs on many lakes.
+Comparing this situation to his home lake, he said, “Mid-Winter ice fishing may be tough, but the Devils Lake fish are still biting.”
 Roswick added, “We’re fortunate Devils Lake has such a robust fish population.”
 Still, the key is to locate good numbers.
 “With a bunch down there, some will bite,” he added.
 Then, he revealed a guide’s secret, “The biggest mistake people make is they don’t fish high enough off the bottom.”

-With a lure dancing at least two feet off bottom, and as much as five feet up, the fish levitate from their comfort zone.
+With a lure dancing at least two feet off the bottom, and as much as five feet up, the fish levitate from their comfort zone.
 “When they come up, they act,” his experience taught him.
 Roswick uses the same lures – tungsten jigs with wax worms or maggots and Buck-Shot rattle spoons with minnow heads up high.
-This season, the number one Northland ice lure has been the Eyeball spoon, adesign he worked on.
-“With the Eyeball, you don’t miss many fish.
-It catches perch and walleyes baited with either waxxies, maggots or a minnow head,” he said.
+This season, the number one Northland ice lure has been the Eyeball spoon, a design he worked on.
+“With the Eyeball, you don’t miss much fish.
+It catches perch and walleyes baited with either waxxies, maggots, or a minnow head,” he said.

-The Devils Lake ice is solid with very little snow cover.
+The Devila Lake ice is solid with very little snow cover.
 Pressure ridges deserve respect, but pick-ups are on the ice.
-Guide service operator Mark Bry echoed Roswick’s ice thickness of 15 to 20 inches, and advised travel by ATVs unless visiting fishermen know the lake well.
+Guide service operator Mark Bry echoed Roswick’s ice thickness of 15 to 20 inches and advised travel by ATVs unless visiting fishermen know the lake well.